TomasRiby/TAP_Proj_2024/README.md

 Consolidating them into a single Resource simplifies computing their data for the final goal of the proposed problem, as there's no need to compare between two different data structures.

+#### Function `makeTheAlgorithmHappen` - The algorithm

-As for the algorithm, the function `makeTheAlgorithmHappen` takes an agenda structure containing availability information of teachers and external agents, as well as details about "vivas" (likely an academic defense or presentation) and the expected duration for each event.
+The `makeTheAlgorithmHappen` function is responsible for scheduling events, such as "vivas" (academic defenses or presentations), considering the availability of teachers and external agents.
+The function takes an agenda structure containing availability information and details about the "vivas," as well as the expected duration for each event.
-Initially, the function extracts and groups the availabilities of teachers and external agents by their unique identifiers.
-It then uses these availabilities to attempt to schedule the "vivas", ensuring that the schedules of the president, advisor, and supervisor are synchronized without conflicts.

-For each "viva", the `CreateSchedule` function creates a schedule attempting to allocate times where all necessary participants are simultaneously available.
-The ExtractAvail function then looks for overlaps in the available times of the participants that meet the required duration for the "viva".
-If found, these overlaps are considered as feasible times.

-Furthermore, the `findBestCombinedAvailability` function is used to determine the best possible overlap of times considering the required participants and the specified duration.
-It searches for time intervals where all participants are available at the same time and that the interval is sufficient as per the specified duration.

-Finally, the `processSchedules` function processes all possible "viva" schedules to filter and select those that are not only feasible but also do not overlap with others already selected, ensuring the best allocation of times for all sessions.
-The list of selected times is then returned as the final result of the function, sorted by the start of each available time.

-#### Possible alternatives
+##### Parameters

+- `agenda: Agenda`: Structure that contains the resources (teachers and external agents) and details of the "vivas".

+##### Returns

+- `Result[ScheduleOut]`: A result that contains the list of scheduled events or an error if scheduling is impossible.

+##### Functionality

+1. **Information Extraction**: Initially, the function extracts the list of teachers, external agents, and the event duration from the agenda structure.

+2. **Creation of PreVivaList**: The function maps the "vivas" to a list of `PreViva`, associating each "viva" with the corresponding resources (teachers and external agents).

+3. **Availability Mapping**: The availabilities are grouped into a map where the key is a set of roles (president, advisor, supervisor, co-advisor) and the value is a list of lists of availabilities.

+4. **FCFS (First-Come, First-Served) Algorithm**: The function uses an FCFS algorithm to attempt scheduling the "vivas".
+The algorithm:
+    - Iterates over the `PreViva` list and attempts to schedule each event considering the availability of the required resources.
+    - Finds all possible availability slots for the event duration.
+    - Updates the availability slots considering the already used slots.
+    - Chooses the first possible availability slot and updates the list of used slots.
+    - If a slot is available, creates a `PosViva` object with the scheduled event details and continues to the next event.
+    - If no slot is available, returns an impossible schedule error.

+5. **Formatting the Result**: Finally, the function returns the list of scheduled events, sorted by start date and time.

+##### Auxiliary Functions

+- **preVivaToMap**: Converts the `PreViva` list into an availability map.
+- **algorithmFCFS**: Implements the FCFS scheduling algorithm.

 #### Possible future improvements

 As we move forward, several areas stand out for enhancement.

-- **Incorporation of the role `Co-advisor`**: In the future the team intends to incorporate the role `Co-advisor` in the algorithm, since it was forgotten and this fail was noticed too late to act on it.

 - **Implementation of More Tests**: While our current test suite provides valuable coverage, more test will fortify the reliability of our software.
 Introducing functional tests to validate interactions between components will further